ali-sdk/ali-rds/README.md

   // connectionStorage: new AsyncLocalStorage(),
   // If create multiple RDSClient instances with the same connectionStorage, use this key to distinguish between the instances
   // connectionStorageKey: 'datasource',

+  // The timeout for connecting to the MySQL server.
+(Default: 500 milliseconds)
+  // connectTimeout: 500,

+  // The timeout for waiting for a connection from the connection pool.
+(Default: 500 milliseconds)
+  // So max timeout for get a connection is (connectTimeout + poolWaitTimeout)
+  // poolWaitTimeout: 500,
 });
 ```